poliorcetics/named-arguments-rfc/03-reference-level-explanation.md

 casting away of names in closures.
 Said another way, it is not possible to restrict an `Fn` implementation based on named arguments alone: the syntax is valid but casting will ensure it has no effect.
 As such, implementations can conflict if their only difference is named argument.

+To ensure future compatibilities, using named arguments in such a position would be banned (either a hard error or an error-by-default lint), so that if we ever specialize based on this, existing code is not suddenly broken.

 [nomicon-example]: https://doc.rust-lang.org/nomicon/hrtb.html